A highly-sensitive optical receiver optimized for speech bandwidth

 A few words on the setting of Q1's drain current:

-With the use of the cascode circuit consisting of Q1 and Q2, signals from the photodiode, D1, are expressed mainly as variations in the drain current of Q1.
+With the use of the cascode circuit consisting of Q1 and Q2, signals from the photodiode, D1, are expressed mainly as variations in the drain current of Q1 and are reflected as changes across R6.
 In order for this circuit to work, however, it is necessary that the standing current through Q1 be properly set.

-Q3 is the primary current source for the JFET, Q1, and as such it has a fairly high intrinsic impedance, with the standing current set through the selection of R5, nominally a 120 ohm resistor.
-If the current is too high for the particular transistor used for Q1, the gain and performance is greatly reduced.
+Q3 is the primary current source for the JFET, Q1, and as such it has a fairly high intrinsic impedance (perhaps 10's of k-ohms) with the standing current set through the selection of R5, nominally a 120 ohm resistor.
+If the current is too high for the particular transistor used for Q1, the gain and performance is greatly reduced - a condition obviated by the voltage at the drain of Q1 being within a volt or two of the positive supply rail.
 In general, it is better to run the JFET at a current that is slightly "too low" than slightly "too high" as the penalties for running slightly "low" current (slightly degraded S/N ratio) are less severe.

-For the typical 2N5457 from the various sources onhand, an R5 value of 120 ohms seems to be about right, resulting in consistently "good" performance.
-If a less-tightly spec'd JFET is used (such as an MPF102) then one may need to do some experimentation to find the "optimal" value for that specific device.
+For the typical 2N5457 from the various sources onhand, an R5 value of 120 ohms seems to be about right, resulting in consistently "good" performance - but this cannot be guaranteed!
+If a less-tightly "spec'd" JFET is used (such as an MPF102) then one may need to do some experimentation to find the "optimal" value for that specific device.
 In experimenting, some MPF102's of various manufacturers and vintages were tried and while some devices simply did not work properly with R5 set at 120 ohms, none needed higher values (which correlated with lower drain current) than the 180-220 ohm area.

 Another device with which good success has been obtained is the Philips BF862.
-This JFET, available only in a surface-mount package, is quite remarkable in its combination of having fairly high transconductance, moderately low gate capactance, and high drain current capabilities.
-In testing, it operated well with drain currents ranging from just a couple of milliamps to about 20 milliamps!
+This JFET, available only in a surface-mount package, is quite remarkable in its combination of having fairly high transconductance, moderately low gate capacitance, and high drain current capabilities and in testing it operated well with drain currents ranging from just a couple of milliamps to well over 20 milliamps!
 Of course, the same advice applies as with other JFETs in terms of optimize performance with the proper selection of drain current.

 Optimizing weak-signal performance: